candide-guevara/candide-guevara.github.io/_posts/personal_feelings/0000-00-00-am-i-really-alive.md

 ---
-published: false
 title: Rant, Am I really alive ?
 date: 2015-12-04
+published: false
-categories: [misc, rant, office]
+categories: [non_public, rant, office]
 ---

 I guess is normal that when you get older you have a hard time to cope with massive volumes of information.